joeabolt/DawnfireRPG/Spells.md

 __Tier:__ 1; __Element:__ Earth;
 __Casting Time:__ 2 AP; __Casting Cost:__ 5 [HP Reduction];
 __Range:__ Voice; __Duration:__ 3 [Rounds]; __Target__: 1 inanimate object;
 __Description:__ You shout a command at an object, and it immediately moves to obey.
-This allows you to control the object, but it can only move in ways it is designed to - a door can swing on its hinges, a rope can move in almost any direction, and a lock can turn, but a sword cannot swing itself, a spoon cannot bend, and a rock cannot roll.
+This allows you to control the object, but it can only move in ways it is designed to - a door can swing on its hinges, a rope can move in almost any direction, and a lock can turn, but a sword cannot swing itself, a potion cannot uncork itself, and a rock cannot roll.
 If you cast this spell again while it is currently active, the first instance of the spell immediately ends.

 If you target an object in another creature's possession, you must make a spell attack roll against the possessor's SR. If you succeed, this spell works normally.
 If you fail, you may only issue a single swift command to the object - a book can slam shut or an unlocked chest can pop open, but a necklace cannot strangle its wearer, nor can a lock undo itself.

+If the Strength of this spell comes into question (say, a door trying to hold itself shut), treat its Strength as your Charisma.

 You may cast this spell above 1st tier.
 Each time you increase the tier:
 * Increase the duration by 1 [Round].